electric-sql/electric/examples/introduction/README.md

 yarn client:generate
 ```

-If running outside of the context of the website repo, you will need to populate some environment variables in `src/config.ts`.
-These are normally injected by Webpack during the website build but this source repo uses Vite as its build process.
+If running outside of the context of the website repo, you will need to ensure the configuration replacement variables in`vite.config.ts`'s `define` object are set correctly.

 Boot up the dev server